-Lenders use credit scores to determine the rate to charge you on a loan or credit card, whether to approve you for credit, how much credit to extend you and whether to increase or lower a credit line.
+Lenders use credit scores to determine the rate to charge you on a loan or new credit card, whether to approve you for credit, how much credit to extend to you and whether to increase or lower a credit line.

 Credit Options for Fair Credit

-To find credit cards suited to your fair credit score, sign up to see your credit scores for free on Credit.com.
+To find credit cards suited to your fair credit score, sign up to see your credit score for free on Credit.com.
 You’ll also be directed to credit card offers for which you are more likely to qualify, as well as receive tips and advice for improving your credit score.

 Improving Fair Credit

 Because payment history accounts for 35% of your credit score, making steady, on-time payments on a mortgage, auto loan or credit card will help lift your score over time.
 Missing a payment or paying late will leave you further from your goal of obtaining the good credit level.

 Besides payment history, there are several other credit scoring factors you can focus on so you can raise your fair score.
 Think of your credit history.
 Have you opened a bunch of store credit cards recently?
 The deals might seem enticing, but having so many credit cards may raise a red flags and lower your score.
 A 10% discount at a store sounds good in theory, but dropping your score by just a few points could be what’s keeping you from having good credit—or worse, push you into poor credit territory.

 The ages of your different accounts also affect your overall credit score.
 If you’re new to credit, it’s likely your young credit age is keeping your score lower than it eventually can be.
 There’s not much to do here besides waiting it out, but know that keeping a few accounts open for a long time will gradually benefit your fair credit score, and maybe make the difference that launches you into the good credit tier.

 Keeping credit card balances low can also benefit your score.
 So, keep the purchases minimal and the payments steady on your credit cards and you should see your credit score improve.